artsmia/artstories.md/art/red-and-blue-laced-armor-from-the-kii-tokugawa-family.md

 Chinese Lions (karashishi) frolicking among bloming peonies is a frequent motif in Japanese art.
 The lion is a protector guardian in Buddhism and king of beasts while the peony is the king of flowers.

-## Phoenixes

-Phoenixes are good omens.
-Descending from heaven at the dawn of a new age, they arrive with radiant feathers and singing an enchanting song.
-They perform good deeds then return to their heavenly home until the next new age.
-A symbol of justice, obedience, and loyalty, the phoenix also represents both peace (when it appears) and disharmony (when it disappears).

 ## Giant Tortoises

 This is a special type of tortoise known as minogame for the seaweed that is growing on its back as a symbol of its long life.

-## Shoulder Guards

-The guards are unusually large, made of curved scales that are lacquered and laced together (*honkozane*).

 ---